SeldonIO/seldon-core/docs-gb/installation/helm/README.md

 This section details the key Helm configuration parameters for Envoy, Autoscaling, Server Prestop, and Model Control Plane, ensuring that you can customize deployment workflows and enhance operational efficiency.

-* Envoy Configuration: Manage pre-stop behaviors and configure access logging to track request-level interactions.
+* **Envoy**: Manage pre-stop behaviors and configure access logging to track request-level interactions.
-* Autoscaling (Experimental): Fine-tune dynamic scaling policies for efficient resource allocation based on real-time inference workloads.
+* **Autoscaling** (Experimental): Fine-tune dynamic scaling policies for efficient resource allocation based on real-time inference workloads.
-* Server Configuration: Define grace periods for controlled shutdowns and optimize model control plane parameters for efficient model loading, unloading, and error handling.
+* **Servers**: Define grace periods for controlled shutdowns and optimize model control plane parameters for efficient model loading, unloading, and error handling.

 ## Envoy